-Various samples of the Green River oil shale deposit in Colorado, USA, were pyrolysed at various temperatures and pressures to determine the effects of the pyrolysis temperature and pressure on the quality and the quantity of the produced hydrocarbon fluids.
+Various samples of an oil shale deposit at Green River (Colorado, USA) were pyrolysed at various temperatures and pressures to determine the effects of the pyrolysis temperature and pressure on the quality and the quantity of the produced hydrocarbon fluids.

 A stainless steel pressure vessel was configured to hold an oil shale sample.
 The vessel and flow lines attached to the vessel were wrapped with electric heating tape to provide substantially uniform heating throughout the vessel and the flow lines.
 The flow lines comprised a backpressure valve for tests at elevated pressures.
 After passing the valve, the products were cooled at atmospheric pressure in a conventional glass laboratory condenser and analysed.
-The test data was used to determine a pressure/temperature relationship for specific quality and yield aspects of the product by way of the equation 1 and the parameters A and B, as outlined hereinbefore.
-The results show that by increasing the pressure the content weight percent of hydrocarbons having a carbon number of 25 or more content is decreased, the API gravity is increased, the ethylene/ethane ratio is decreased, and the yield of hydrocarbons relative to the Fischer Assay is decreased.
-Example 2 heat source pattern and equidistant from each of the heat sources.
-A grout wall was formed around the heat source pattern and the production wells, to inhibit influx of water into the portion of the formation subjected to pyrolysis.
-Temperatures observation wells were disposed within the triangular configuration of heating wells.
+The test data was used to determine a pressure/temperature relationship for specific quality and yield aspects of the product by way of equation 1 and the parameters A and B, as outlined hereinbefore.
+The results show that by increasing the pressure the content of hydrocarbons having a carbon number of 25 or more content is decreased, the API gravity is increased, the ethylene/ethane ratio is decreased, the H/C ratio is increased and the yield of hydrocarbons relative to the Fischer Assay is decreased.